gyevnarb/gyevnarb.github.io_/docs/index.markdown

 My research focuses on building trustworthy AI for autonomous vehicles to support their wider public adoption.
 Using XAI, we can reduce the opacity of our systems, enabling accountability, demonstrating legality, and improving testability.
-In addition, cognitive modelling and NLP technologies allow us to address the social aspects of trustworthy AI.
+In addition, cognitive modeling and NLP technologies allow us to address the social aspects of trustworthy AI.
 I gave a detailed outline of my vision for this project in an award-winning [essay](assets/IEEE_ITS_Essay.pdf) and a [blog post](https://agents.inf.ed.ac.uk/blog/explainable-autonomous-vehicle-intelligence/).